Enhancing Efficiency and Efficacy in Humanitarian Programs

-We often confuse efficiency and efficacy.
+When Enhancing Efficiency and Efficacy we often confuse efficiency and efficacy.

 Efficiency corresponds to an operation with a high result-versus-costs ratio, for example results vs. energy, time, and money.